Oculus Quest now works without controllers, sometimes

 ExpertiseVR and AR, gaming, metaverse technologies, wearable tech, tabletsCredentials

 Nearly 20 years writing about tech, and over a decade reviewing wearable tech, VR, and AR products and apps

-Facebook'sVR headset keeps getting new features.
-Last month, it added for running more powerful apps.
+Facebook's Oculus Quest VR headset keeps getting new features.
+Last month, it added USB-C PC tethering for running more powerful Oculus Rift apps.
 Now, it can work without controllers, using the headset's external cameras to track your finger motion and hand movement.

 Hand tracking will work for the main OS, and for core apps like Facebook's web browser and Oculus TV.
 Imagine using your hands like remote controls and you've got the idea.
 It's not much yet, but certainly worth trying.
 An SDK for developers will come on Dec.
 16 and allow hand-tracking support in apps after that, most likely towards 2020.
 But it's possible that hand-tracking updates in games and apps could roll out even earlier.

 Watch this: How Oculus VR is ditching controllers for your hands

 My early experience with hand tracking on the Oculus Quest back in October was shockingly good.
 It feels similar to what Microsoft's HoloLens 2 can do, but on a far less expensive headset.
 Hand tracking has its limits, though: The lack of vibration feedback or physical controls won't make it ideal for all games and apps.
 But it potentially makes what's already an Editors' Choice VR headset into an even better device.